 If I want to open it all the way, I take a screwdriver and simply pop one end off the knob and when I’m ready to put it back on, I simply pop it back in place.

-I’d love if you’d pin this for later and don’t forget to check out the video tutorial!
+So if you loved this project as much as I did, I’d love if you’d pin this for later and don’t forget to check out the video tutorial!

 Until next time, friends, happy building 🙂